 Your church is not defined by the space in which you worship or the name you put on your EIN application.
 Instead, it’s defined by the members who worship there and the relationships that grow.

 Member networking to get more congregants through your doors is, therefore, an essential part of starting and growing your church.
 Networking includes communications through your established network as well as cold outreach.

 - Extended invitations to church events.
 Encourage your members to reach out to their family and friends and bring them to various stewardship and fundraising events.
 You can even send physical invitations via direct mail to individuals in your community to encourage them to join for a service!

 - Launching a peer-to-peer fundraiser.
 This fundraising technique is used to raise money and get the word out about your church.
 Your supporters will create fundraising pages and raise money on your behalf through their online networks.

 - Ensuring an up-to-date online presence.
 Your church’s website and social media presence can make a great impact on your online visitors.
 Allow interested people to enter their emails on your website so that you can send targeted emails later on.
 Also, be sure you regularly update your social media pages so people can keep up with your growth.

 While networking is key, it’s important that you don’t get too caught up in it.
 Remember to remain available and focused on those you’ve already recruited to join your church.
 These members deserve a good portion of your attention to retain their interest and keep them bringing in new members along the way.

 Starting a Church Step 7: Schedule your first services and events.

-The average church service usually falls between one to two hours, but this all depends on your sermon style and the individual church itself.
-Ask some introspective questions about your church and your style as a preacher to decide how long to schedule worship services.
+The average church service usually falls between one and two hours, but this all depends on your sermon style and the individual church itself.
+Ask some thoughtful questions about your church and your style as a preacher to decide how long to schedule worship services.